 The International Student and Scholar Services Office (ISSSO) is the first resource to contact whenever you need assistance or information during your stay in the United States and at St. John’s University.
 We are here to help; think of us as your “home away from home.”

-In previous communication, you were instructed to obtain a travel signature on your I-20 before departing the country.
-However, given the rapidly changing situation, we have modified this advice in order to expedite your ability to depart.
-You do not need to make an appointment to get a signature before departing.
-Travel signatures are not required to depart the country; they are needed to re-enter the U.S. So, after you depart the country, please enter the required information here by clicking “Request a Travel Signature.”
-Please follow all directions on the page, including emailing ISSSO with the requested information.
+If you decide to return home, you do not need to make an appointment to get a travel signature before departing.
+They are not required to leave the United States but are needed to reenter.
+So after you depart the country, please enter the required information on the Travel Checklist for “Request a Travel Signature.”
+Please follow all directions on the page including emailing ISSSO with your name, X number, mailing address, and phone number.
 Your new I-20 will be mailed to you at home.

-In addition to the temporary shift detailed above, in the past, student visa holders could only take a limited number of online classes each semester.
-However, in light of COVID-19, the government has provided universities with the flexibility needed to shift teaching modes to ensure student safety.
-As a short-term accommodation, all international students are currently permitted to take all of their classes online.
+For the spring 2020 semester, the US government has provided universities with the flexibility needed to shift teaching modes to ensure student safety.
+As a short-term accommodation, international students are currently permitted to take all their classes online and their records remain active in SEVIS.

 Will you let us know if there are additional changes to the government’s guidance?